The Only Guide You Need for Next.js Forms: Server Actions, Zod & Validation (2025)

 When we look at the headers of the request, we can clearly see we made a POST request.

-So now, we can easily get this formData object to control our values.
+Now, we can easily get this formData object to control our values.
 This means we didn't actually need to use useState hook, and create states for form inputs as we did before.
 Because when we submit the form, we send input values anyway.

 Let's remove all the state that we defined, and let's take the formData parameter from our server action so that we can access all the data when the form is submitted.